-Consistently revising your relapse prevention plan is essential to maintaining a healthy life in recovery, especially if you have just begun your new life in recovery within the last year.
+Once you have created a relapse prevention plan, consistently revising it is essential to maintaining a healthy life in recovery, especially if you have just begun your new life in recovery within the last year.
 If you haven’t already created one, ask your support group counselor to help you make one today.

 Image used under license from Shutterstock.com